 What is an exoskeleton suit and how does it change our life?

-Simon completed the marathon wearing one of the most modern exo-suits.
-The ReWalk Personal System model is lighter than any other previous versions and was custom-made for him.
+Simon completed the marathon wearing one of the most modern exo-suits, the ReWalk Personal System.
+This model is lighter than any other previous versions and custom-made for him.
 Recently, Simon started a new fundraising campaign to finally buy the tool.
 The exo-suit he wore is worth £ 80 thousand.

 According to the manufacturing exo-suit company, the ReWalk Personal System is a battery-driven machine able to move waist and knees from the upper part of the body.
 Sensors identify motion in the trunk and arms and produce new movements to the legs, in order to adjust the user’s gravity center.
 When these movements repeatedly happen, they create a sequence similar to a walking pace.

 In the 2014 World Cup, the inaugural kick was given with the help of an exoskeleton designed by Brazilian scientist Miguel Nicolelis.
-He is one of the main developers of the technology, in which he has been working on since 1999 and whose principle is that the thought is able to directly control the equipment.
+He is one of the main developers of the technology, in which he has been working on since 1999 and whose principle is thought to directly control the equipment.

 Nicolelis heads the "Andar de novo (Walking Again)" project, which uses a special cap capable of identifying electrical activities in the brain using electroencephalography: when the patient thinks about walking, the neurological information is coded in computational information and sends the order to the artificial limbs, which then move.

 In a paper published in Scientific Reports, the Brazilian scientist wrote that he managed to reverse-engineer the technology.
 This means that patients also regained voluntary motor control in key muscles below limb level, and neurological recovery was paralleled by the reemergence of lower limb motor imagery at cortical level.
 As a result, 50% of these patients were upgraded to an incomplete paraplegia classification.